ConductorOne/baton-tenable-vm/README.md

-      --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --access-key string            required: Access key part of the api key ($BATON_ACCESS_KEY) --secret-key string            required: Secret key part of the api key ($BATON_SECRET_KEY) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-tenable-vm
+      --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --access-key string            required: Access key part of the api key ($BATON_ACCESS_KEY) --secret-key string            required: Secret key part of the api key ($BATON_SECRET_KEY) --enable-on-provision bool     Whether to re-enable a user if disabled when provisioning.
+False by default.($BATON_ENABLE_ON_PROVISION)
+  -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-tenable-vm
       --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json")